FACTBOX-Major oil spills with ships | Science-Environment

 2020 - The Wakashio, a Japanese bulk carrier, struck a coral reef off Mauritius' coast in the Indian Ocean in July, spilling thousands of tonnes of crude oil into the sea and choking marine life in a pristine lagoon.
 2020 - The New Diamond supertanker carrying about 2 million barrels of oil caught fire off the coast of Sri Lanka in September with one of the 23 crew members presumed dead.

 SOURCE: Reuters and industry databases.
-(Compiled by Jonathan Saul, editing by Emelia Sithole-Matarise)
+(Compiled by Jonathan Saul, Editing by Emelia Sithole-Matarise and Sherry Jacob-Phillips)

 ALSO READ